By Sorsa Editorial

 (bitcoin OR $BTC) (bullish OR bearish OR moon OR crash OR pump OR dump) min_faves:20 lang:en

 Sentiment-laden tweets above a quality floor.
-Pair with sentiment analysis for scoring.
+Pair with the sentiment analysis pipeline linked above for scoring.

 Product feedback mining